Financial Accounting

 The lectures will consist of theory lecturs and case lectures.

-Theory lectures will in the start and in the end be physical lectures held as plenary lectures.
+Theory lectures will in the first week be physical lectures held as plenary lectures.
 However, most theory lectures will be prerecorded video lectures.

 Case lectures will be held as physically in auditorium.
-The students will be devided in smaller classes for discussion of cases while the lecturerer goes between the classes
+The students will be devided in smaller classes for discussion of cases.

 Except for prerecorded lectures, the lectures and other activities will be held physical and will not be streamed or recorded.